Vratislavice nad Nisou: History

-The settlement of "Wratislawicz" was established, it is thought, in the 13th century by Bohemian colonists on the left bank of the river Nisa.
+The settlement of Wratislawicz was established, it is thought, in the 13th century by Bohemian colonists on the left bank of the Lusatian Neisse river.
 The very first written document mentioning this place comes from the 1460s which by this stage had a stone church.
-The right bank of the Nisa was settled (as an independent village) during the 16th century by German speaking people from Silesia, and called the village Meffersdorf after the settlers' home village.
+The right bank of the Lusatian Neisse was settled (as an independent village) during the 16th century by German speaking people from Silesia, and called the village Meffersdorf after the settlers' home village.
 These two villages possessed not only different names, but even belonged to different governances (Liberec and Český Dub).
-After the Thirty Years' War the German name, mangled to Maffersdorf, became used for both places - the name Wratislawicz faded into obscurity.
+After the Thirty Years' War the German name, mangled to Maffersdorf, became used for both places – the name Wratislawicz faded into obscurity.

-Maffersdorf on the right bank (Liberec side) of Nisa continued to grow steadily.
+Maffersdorf on the right bank (Liberec side) of Lusatian Neisse continued to grow steadily.
 In 1701, construction of a new parish church was finished, designed by a Prague architect Marco Antonio Canavelli.

 In the second half of the 19th century industrial activity arrived to both villages.
 A carpet-making factory founded by Ignaz Ginzkey (and developed by his son Willy) achieved world renown.
 In 1924, Ginzkey equipped the Waldorf-Astoria hotel in New York City with the world's largest carpet.
 In 1871 Franz Peukert established a company that later developed into a familiar name in butcher's equipment.
 Eduard Stiassny founded porcelain production in the town in 1896.

 After the discovery of a spring in 1862, the village on the left bank became involved in the spa business.
 In 1913, the owner of the spa, Rudolf, joined with Weber, the owner of a mineral water source discovered in 1866.
 Afterwards in 1918, the spa in Maffersdorf was bought by the owner of the resort in Lázně Libverda to promote competition.